iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Introduction
 ============

-The quasardb web server, `qdb_httpd`, provides three services:
+The quasardb web server, `qdb_httpd`, provides the following services:
  * An HTML5 GUI that shows an overview of cluster and node activity
  * A RESTful API that can translate entries from the cluster into JSON or JSONP.
  * A RESTful API that can understand select and find queries and translates them into JSON.